 * Students serving on active duty in the military may substitute another MBA course in place of the Raleigh Residency, after first consulting with their academic advisor.

-Students will complete a depth area and focus on a particular topic area.
+Students will complete an area of emphasis and focus on a particular topic area.
 This requirement is for all students entering the program in Fall 2016 and later.
 Students should work with their advisors to see how to plan for those courses.

 All professional evening students are required to complete at least one practicum course for graduation.
 Practicum courses vary between 3 to 4 credit hours per class.
 These hands-on courses are designed to provide you with an experiential learning opportunity by working on real company projects.
 For a list of practicum courses, you can access the Course Descriptions below – practicum courses are notated with a *P.

 Creating Your Plan for Completion

 Students can choose the best format and timeline for completing the professional evening program based on their own academic, professional, and personal needs.
 We encourage students to speak with their advisor to determine the best path toward completion based on their circumstances.